 People say a picture is worth a thousand words.
 Maybe they just don’t like readin’…

-This is where I live and work: the squeaky clean streets of Salt Lake City in 1948.
-When I came home from The War in ‘46 I was 26 years old, too old to go back to school or live with Mother.
-Instead I took a job as a night watchman at Auerbach’s department store babysitting mannequins.
-I’ve been trying to use my skills from my years in the Army as MP, so I set up my own little business as a Private Investigator finding stray dog, cats and husbands.
-I rent a little two-room office on Main where I work and sleep.
-If you need a good P.I. ask for me, Jack Hammer, Mormon Detective… If you just want to read my story, contact me.
+This is where we live and work: the squeaky clean streets of Salt Lake City in 1948.
+When Jack came home from The War in ‘46 he was 23 years old, too old to go back to school or live with his Mother.
+Instead, he took a job as a night watchman at Auerbach’s department store babysitting mannequins.
+He’s been trying to use his skills from his years in the Army as MP, setting up his own business as a Private Investigator finding stray dogs, cats and husbands.
+He rents a small two-room office on Main where he works and sleeps.
+If you need a good P.I. ask for him, Jack Hammer, Mormon Detective… If you just want to read his story, contact me at www.stevenrburt.com.

 Broadway in Salt Lake City ca. 1948

 Broadway is the home to the Auerbach Department Store where Jack works as a night watchman.
 Excerpt from HINT OF COPPER: “Stars faded over the Wasatch as I finished my shift at Auerbach’s.
 Mountains east of the city gathered detail, emerging gradually from silhouette shapes set against a lime-white sky.
 I spent my nights protecting department store dummies.
 That was my side job, the one that kept me afloat in ‘48.”

 Main Street in Salt Lake City ca. 1948 looking south